“To escape and sit quietly on the beach – that’s my idea of paradise.”Emilia Wickstead

 - Hair clips/scrunchies – a must if you don’t want your hair smacking you every 10 seconds.

 - Beach bag or backpack – big enough to toss all of your stuff in there.
 You might have something around the house.
-In a pinch, use one of your reusuable grocery bags.
+In a pinch, use one of your reusable grocery bags.
 Bring an extra one for all of your soiled items.

-- Rolling cooler/cooler bag– fill it up with soda, water, and non-perishable foods.
+- Rolling cooler/cooler bag – fill it up with soda, water, and non-perishable foods.
 We opted to grab ready-made sub sandwiches for everyone and stopped by the market to fill up the cooler with ice and drinks.
 This way, you don’t worry about plates and cups.
 Points, if you use reusable water bottles!

 - Cloth napkins/towels – everyone forgets these!
 Don’t get caught without them.
 Cloth napkins and towels can get hand washed or tossed into the washing machine.
+Bandanas are awesome for this!

 - Wet Wipes – oh dear, do I really have to explain this one?

 - Bluetooth speaker/boombox/music thingamajig – entirely optional as there will be plenty of sounds at sea.
 When we weren’t getting tossed around like rag dolls by the Pacific Ocean, we were conversing.
 It’s quite lovely if you ask me.
-If you’re looking for a compact bluetooth speaker, the EnerPlex AC-SPEAK-BL Tooth Speaker packs a punch for a small cube.
-Another one I like, is the a.m.p.
+If you’re looking for a compact Bluetooth speaker, the EnerPlex AC-SPEAK-BL Tooth Speaker packs a punch for a small cube.
+Another one I like is the a.m.p.
 SP1 Portable Bluetooth Speaker.
 I’ve used both on trips and have been happy.